UniMath/agda-unimath/src/foundation/strong-preunivalence.lagda.md

 `refl ↦ id-equiv` is a family of embeddings.

-While the strong preunivalence axiom is a strengthening of the preunivalence axiom, it is still common generalization of the [univalence axiom](foundation.univalence.md) and [axiom K](foundation-core.sets.md): if we assume the univalence axiom then `is-small` is a proposition, and if we assume axiom K then every type is a set.
+While the strong preunivalence axiom is a strengthening of the preunivalence axiom, it is still a common generalization of the [univalence axiom](foundation.univalence.md) and [axiom K](foundation-core.sets.md): if we assume the univalence axiom then `is-small 𝒱 X` is a proposition, and if we assume axiom K then every type is a set.

 ## Definitions